 The Truth About Schizophrenia: Facts And Myths Debunked

-Schizophrenia can be defined as a chronic mental health disorder with symptoms that usually impact how a person functions in everyday life.
+Schizophrenia is a chronic mental health disorder with symptoms that impact daily functioning.
 Symptoms of active schizophrenia can include psychosis, lack of motivation, social withdrawal, delusions, and hallucinations.
 Working with a mental health professional can improve cognitive function and manage the impact of living with schizophrenia.

 Like many mental health disorders, schizophrenia is often misunderstood due to the many myths and stigmas that tend to be associated with it.
 For example, some may believe that individuals with schizophrenia have multiple personalities or a propensity for violence, neither of which is true.
 Others may believe that schizophrenia cannot be treated, but often, therapy and medication can help individuals manage symptoms and live fulfilling lives.